nniikon/Hash-Table/README.md

 # Hash Table Research

-In my research, I'm going to use a simple hash table implementation with doubly linked lists that are responsible for handling collisions.
+In my research, I'm going to use a simple hash table implementation with doubly linked lists, which are responsible for handling collisions.

 ## Research objectives